Ghy0501/MCITlib/README.md

 huggingface-cli download liuhaotian/llava-v1.5-7b --local-dir /your_path/llava-v1.5-7b
 huggingface-cli download openai/clip-vit-large-patch14-336 --local-dir /your_path/clip-vit-large-patch14-336
 ```
+We also plan to extend our reproduction to other MLLM architectures in the near future.

 ## 🏃 How to run
 ### 1. Clone this repository